wjgibson/limitless-automation-possibilities/Documentation/Development.md

 https://github.com/wjgibson/limitless-automation-possibilities-visual-IDE

 ## Tech Aspects
-This system is built with react and written in typescript.
+This system is built with create-react-app and written with javascript.
 Through the use of a library called reactflow, nodes are able to be moved around and connected.
 These configurations will later be written to a database that communicates with a process entirely seperate from ours.

 ## Code Replication